matan-yes/data-collection-network-analysis/README.md

     [1] 0.5774221

 ## Second algorithm: The Walktrap Algorithms
-### 1) b.i Print the network up to the color code that match the communities
+### 1.b.i) Print the network up to the color code that match the communities
 ```{r}
 alg.walktrap <- walktrap.community(g)
 plot(g, vertex.size=10, vertex.color=membership(alg.walktrap), asp=FALSE)
 ```
 ![str result Image](https://github.com/matan-yes/ex3/blob/master/images/3-graph.JPG)

-### There are seven different kinds of colors in the graph each one is a community.
+### 1.b.ii) There are seven different kinds of colors in the graph each one is a community.
 Four connected groups, one with double groups and one single group

 ## Lets take a look over the community sizes
-## 1.b.ii

 ```{r}
 sizes(alg.walktrap)
 ```